learn-co-curriculum/react-ts-typescript-lab-1/README.md

 ## The Activity

 Write a TypeScript function called `prepend` that takes in two parameters, a number and a string.
-The function should add the provided number amount of spaces in front of the provided string and console log the result.
+The function should add the number of spaces indicated by the first parameter in front of the provided string and console log the result.

 **Example output**: